WEBZCC/univention-corporate-server/doc/manual/user-management/user-lockout.rst

    $ systemctl restart slapd

-The default policy is designed so that five repeated failed LDAP server logon attempts within five minutes cause the lockout.
+The default policy is designed so that five repeated failed LDAP server login attempts within five minutes cause the lockout.
 A locked account can only be unlocked by a domain administrator through the UMC module :guilabel:`Users` via the checkbox *Unlock account* on the *Account* tab.

-The number of repeated failed LDAP server logon attempts can be adjusted in the configuration object with the *objectClass* ``pwdPolicy``:
+The number of repeated failed LDAP server login attempts can be adjusted in the configuration object with the *objectClass* ``pwdPolicy``:

 .. code-block:: console